Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Bounds in Paths and Cycles

-Similarly for cycle graphs, we show the following: \begin{theorem} Let $G$ be a cycle on $n$ nodes and let $V_\ell$ be a set of $2\le m\le n$ leader nodes. \begin{enumerate} \item[(i)] If the number of connected components in $G^{-V_\ell}$ is less than $m$, then PMI sequence induced by $V_\ell$ has length $n$. \item[(ii)] If the number of connected components in $G^{-{V_\ell}}$ is exactly $m$, then ${{V_\ell}}$ induces a PMI sequence of length $n-a$ where $a$ is the size of smallest connected component in $G^{-{V_\ell}}$. \end{enumerate}
+\begin{theorem} Let $G$ be a cycle on $n$ nodes, let $V_\ell$ be a set of $2\le m\le n$ leader nodes, and let $G^{-{V_\ell}}$ denote the subgraph of $G$ induced on vertices $V\setminus V_\ell$.
+Then, the following holds: \begin{enumerate} \item[(i)] If the number of connected components in $G^{-V_\ell}$ is less than $m$, then the longest PMI sequence induced by $V_\ell$ has length $n$. \item[(ii)] If the number of connected components in $G^{-{V_\ell}}$ is exactly $m$, then ${{V_\ell}}$ induces a PMI sequence of length $n-a$, where $a$ is the size of the smallest connected component in $G^{-{V_\ell}}$. \end{enumerate}

-\end{theorem} \textit{Proof:} (i).
-Removing a single node from a cycle doesn't affect the number of connected components.
-However, removal of every subsequent node will result in at most one extra component.
-Thus total number of connected components is at most $m$ after removal of $m$ nodes.
+\end{theorem} \textit{Proof:} (i) Removing a single node from a cycle does not affect the number of connected components.
+However, the removal of every subsequent node will result in at most one extra component.
+Thus, the total number of connected components is at most $m$ after the removal of $m$ nodes.
 If the number of components is less than $m$ in $G^{-{V_\ell}}$, then at least two nodes in ${V_\ell}$ are neighbors in $G$.
-Let $v_1$ and $v_{2}$ be an arbitrary adjacent pair in ${V_\ell}$, without loss of generality.
+Let $v_1$ and $v_{2}$ be an arbitrary adjacent pair in ${V_\ell}$.
 We will construct a PMI sequence of length $n$ based on these two leaders.
-Consider the nodes in $G$ with following distance-to-leader vectors
+Consider the nodes in $G$ with the following distance-to-leaders vectors:

-when $n$ is even and
+when $n$ is even, and

 when $n$ is odd.
 This defines a PMI sequence of length $n$.